-Lloyd's granted approval for ASML to establish a Special Purpose Arrangement, Syndicate 6134, with effect from the start of 2018 underwriting year to operate alongside Syndicate 2121 as the host syndicate.
-Syndicate 6134 is sponsored and capitalised by the Hannover Re group through its corporate member Inter Hannover (No.1) Ltd. Syndicate 6134 writes quota share reinsurances across specific classes of business within the underwriting capability of the host syndicate.
+Lloyd's granted approval for ASML to establish a Special Purpose Arrangement, Syndicate 6134, with effect from the start of the 2018 underwriting year to operate alongside Syndicate 2121 as the host syndicate.
+Syndicate 6134 is sponsored and capitalised by the Hannover Re group through its corporate member Inter Hannover (No.1) Ltd.

+Syndicate 6134 writes quota share reinsurances across specific classes of business within the underwriting capability of the host syndicate.
 In 2018 these included elements of the property, terrorism, specialty, cyber and political risks accounts.
-In 2019 this was extended to include elements of the marine hull and war, liability marine and energy, marine cargo and marine specie accounts.
-The estimated ultimate gross net written premium of Syndicate 6134 for the 2019 year of account is £31.1 million (2018: £21.9 million) and for the 2020 year of account the expectation is that the gross net written premium will be £105.6 million.
+In 2019 this was extended to include elements of the marine hull and war, marine and energy liability, marine cargo and marine specie accounts.
+This was further extended in 2020 with casualty treaty as well as financial lines business consisting of professional indemnity, financial institutions, and SME specialty liability accounts, being added.
+The estimated ultimate gross net written premium of Syndicate 6134 for the 2020 year of account is £100.9 million (2019: £32.6 million) and for the 2021 year of account the expectation is that the gross net written premium will be £66.3 million.

-Syndicate 2121 charges Syndicate 6134 an overriding commission in relation to this arrangement.
-For the 2018 and 2019 years of account, other than in respect of political risks business, this commission is charged at a rate of between 5% and 10% of gross net written premium.
+Syndicate 2121 charges Syndicate 6134 an overriding commission in relation to these arrangements.
+For the 2018, 2019 and 2020 years of account, other than in respect of political risks business, this commission is charged at a rate of between 5% and 11% of gross net written premium.
 In respect of political risks the overrider is charged at a rate of 30% of gross written premium although Syndicate 6134 is not charged its share of original acquisition costs for this class.
 The commission charged is in line with similar facilities currently operating in the Lloyd's market.

-At 31 December 2019 creditors included an amount of £34.8 million (2018: £20.1 million) owed to Syndicate 6134.
+At 31 December 2020 creditors included an amount of £98.0 million (2019: £34.8 million) owed to Syndicate 6134.